How to Be an Organized Special Education Teacher

 Being an organized teacher can be challenging, being an organized special education teacher is next to impossible.
 In addition to the traditional paperwork that starts a school year, there are program modifications, testing accommodations, goals, and data, data, data.
 As a first, or tenth year teacher the amount of stuff to track can seem overwhelming, especially at the beginning of the year.

 As a special educator, attending meetings is the norm.
-To keep track of these meetings, I have a binder dedicated to my students.
-Inside the binder, I have alphabetical tabs to easily track my students by their last name.
+To keep track of these meetings, create a binder dedicated for students.
+Inside the binder, use alphabetical tabs to easily track students by their last name.
 Each student on my caseload has their own sheet.
 The sheet lists the

 · Student’s name